carlosbg1991/SSProject/README.md

 ## Acknowledgements

-We thank professor Waleid Meleis for his guidance and support throughout the project.
+We thank professor Waleed Meleis for his guidance and support throughout the project.